oghene22/oghene-HTML-AltSchool-assignment/README.md

-This is my ALtSchool HTML Assignmentg
+This is my AltSchool HTML Assignment